Peter-Nhan/Peter-Nhan.github.io/_posts/2023-11-11-CiscoLive-WLC-Web-Monitoring-App.md

 {% endhighlight %}

 ### Template break down
-The template uses a combination of CSS boostrap template and variable passed in from our app.py
+The template uses a combination of CSS boostrap template and variables (ap_details and total_ap) passed in from our app.py
+> Analysis of ap_summary.html

 {% highlight html %}
 {% raw %}